lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 Your first Designer's Reflection, *Leonid - Twinkle Twinkle*, is given to you on stage 1-5 of the Main Story.
 You can only receive *Twinkle Twinkle* once through this method, but its **echo** <sup>[1](#echo)</sup> can be obtained through the Sea of Fantasy.

-*Leonid - Twinkle Twinkle* is the only Designer's Reflection you can get simply by playing the Main Story.
-However, you should complete Main Story and Mind Maze stages to unlock sets in the Workshop, which can be used to collect more Designer's Reflections.
+*Leonid - Twinkle Twinkle* is the only Designer's Reflection you can get directly from the Main Story.
+However, Main Story and Mind Maze stages unlock sets and Designer's Reflections in the Workshop.

-To access the Main Story from the home page, tap `Start Journey` at the bottom of the page, then tap `Main Story` or `Mind Maze`.
+To access the Main Story or Mind Maze from the home page, tap `Start Journey` at the bottom of the page, then tap `Main Story` or `Mind Maze`.

 <img src="https://lyn-f.github.io/DR-guide/StartJourney.jpg" width=300>